Thomas Andrew Brunansky

 - Born August 20, 1960 in Covina, CA USA

-Tom Brunansky was a low-average slugger who played for 14 years in the major leagues for five teams, hitting 271 lifetime home runs.
-He had decent range in right field and drew walks well, and while he was never in the top five in the league in homers, he was three times in the top ten.
-He was an All-Star in 1985 and played on the 1987 Minnesota Twins team that won the 1987 World Series.
+Tom Brunansky was a low average/good on base slugger who played 14 years, and exactly 1,800 games, in the major leagues with five teams, hitting 271 lifetime home runs.
+He had decent range in right field and drew walks well, and while he was never in the top five in the league in homers, he was top ten three times.
+He was an All-Star in 1985 and played on the 1987 Minnesota Twins team that won the World Series.

 - 1982 Topps All-Star Rookie Team